|

 flowers.
 I found a few popular articles describing these unusual

-items, but could find no authoritative papers explaining these ice
+items but could find no authoritative papers explaining these ice

 formations.
 I found two plant species associated with the name frost